RoyceWhitaker/StartTerminal/README.md

 ### Config File
 - To change the username: `edit .config` and add `userName:XX`
 - To change the computer name: `edit .config` and add `userMachine:XX`
+- Presented in the terminal windows as `userName@userMachine`
 - One per line.
 No empty lines.
 Save as before (hit `esc`, type save, hit `enter` amd type `re` to reload the page)

 Credits: Based on the work by [vapor-404](https://github.com/vapor-404/vapor-404.github.io/tree/master/terminal)